grandjeanmartin/intellectualcooperation/chang-2022.md

 ## The Bibliothèque Sino-Internationale and the International Committee on Intellectual Cooperation, 1933-1939

-Jennifer Y. Chang, Academia Sinica, Taiwan
+Jennifer Y. Chang, Academia Sinica

 <hr>